ajksharma/resume/Readme.md

   end
 ```

-Projects do not use :at, but have links
+Projects do not use :at, but have links.
 ```ruby
   project :the_internets
     site 'http://www.google.com'